jaydenseric/apollo-upload-client/readme.md

 ### Redirecting uploads to remote merged schemas

-This will eventually be supported by mergeSchema function itself, but at this point this is a solution
+This will eventually be supported by `mergeSchemas` function, but at this point this is a solution.

 ```js
 import { ApolloClient } from 'apollo-client'